janhq/server/docs/roadmap.md

 ## Vision

-**Jan Server** = Production-ready agentic AI platform for building sophisticated workflows where autonomous agents plan, reflect, collaborate, and execute complex tasks.
-The leading SaaS platform where agents continuously improve through intelligent orchestration of pluggable microservices.
+**Jan Server** = Production-ready agentic AI platform powered by local Jan models (jan-v2, jan-v3) for building sophisticated workflows where autonomous agents plan, reflect, collaborate, and execute complex tasks.
+The leading local-first SaaS platform where agents continuously improve through intelligent orchestration of pluggable microservices and optimized Jan models.

-**Hero Product:** AI-powered todo & notes app where agents autonomously work on your tasks.
+**Hero Product:** AI-powered todo & notes app where agents autonomously work on your tasks using local Jan models for privacy, speed, and cost efficiency.

+**Model Strategy:** Jan models first - optimized for agentic workflows with fine-tuning for planning, reflection, and multi-agent collaboration.
+Remote providers as optional fallback.

 ---